Optimally reconnecting graphs against an edge-destroying adversary: Proof of Main Theorem

-If $c=2$, then the spanning trees of $M$ are the individual edges in \es{R}{S}{1} joining the two components of $\es{G}{S}{1}-\es{B}{S}{1}$.
-Hence for two such edges $s$ and $s'$, where no such edge is cheaper than $s$, we have $\es{F}{S}{1}=\{s\}$ and $\es{F}{S'}{1}=\{s'\}$.
-We establish Lemmas \ref{primSplit} and \ref{singleton} in order to prove Proposition \ref{proofStrategy}, which provides a strategy for proving that $\es{F}{S}{1}=\{s\}$ is optimal.
+If $\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1}$ has two components, then the spanning trees of our multigraph $M$ are the individual edges in \es{R}{\mc{h}}{1} joining the two components of $\es{G}{\mc{h}}{1}-\es{B}{\mc{h}}{1}$.
+Hence for two such edges $s$ and $s'$, where no such edge is cheaper than $s$, we have $\phi(\mc{h})=\{s\}$ and $\phi'(\mc{h})=\{s'\}$; if $s=s'$ then by Lemma \ref{nextRound} $\phi$ Fixer-dominates $\phi'$ at \mc{h} because by Inductive Hypothesis \ref{ih} $\phi$ is Fixer-dominant at any proper history of \mc{h}; thus we may assume $s\neq s'$.
+We establish Proposition \ref{proofStrategy}, which provides a strategy for proving that $\phi$ is Fixer-dominant at \mc{h}, then show how to execute that strategy in Proposition \ref{proofExecution}, allowing us to conclude in Corollary \ref{conclusionCorollary2} that $\phi$ Fixer-dominates $\phi'$ at \mc{h}.
+Details of the proof of Proposition \ref{proofExecution} are extracted to Appendix \ref{proofExecutionAppendix}.